Nov 09 2007

 The Board's Role in Credit Union Mergers

-Brown and his research team used a variety of survey, interview, and case study methodologies to gain new insights into the credit union merger decision.
-The following are some of their high-level findings:
+Researcher William A. Brown and his research team used a variety of survey, interview, and case study methodologies to gain new insights into the credit union merger decision and where credit union's board fit into the merger discussion.

 Report Number 141

 Credit union mergers occur at the rate of approximately one per day in the United States.
 Given the current and future regulatory/competitive environment, it is safe to say that credit union mergers will continue to occur at the same pace or at an even more rapid pace.
 Most readers of this study will likely be involved in a merger with another credit union in the very near future, if they haven’t been already.

 Since credit union mergers are a relatively common occurrence, the Filene Research Institute felt it necessary to study the topic in greater detail.
 In 2006, we sent William Brown, an associate professor at Texas A&M University, and a group of his graduate students on a quest to discover critical issues in the merger process, with a special emphasis on the role of the board of directors.
 It is important to study the board’s role in mergers because: